fpgmaas/cookiecutter-uv/README.md

 cookiecutter https://github.com/fpgmaas/cookiecutter-uv.git
 ```

-Then simply follow the steps in the `README.md` of the project that you just created.
+Follow the prompts to configure your project.
+Once completed, a new directory containing your project will be created.
+Then navigate into your newly created project directory and follow the instructions in the `README.md` to complete the setup of your project.

 ## Acknowledgements